mariadb-corporation/MaxScale/Documentation/Tutorials/Notification-Service.md

 feedback_user_info=0467009f-b04d-45b1-a77b-b6b2ec9c6cf4

-MaxScale generates the feedback report containing following information:
+MariaDB MaxScale generates the feedback report containing following information:

  -The activation code used to enable feedback
- - MaxScale Version
+ - MariaDB MaxScale Version
- - An identifier of the MaxScale installation, i.e. the HEX encoding of SHA1 digest of the first network interface MAC address
+ - An identifier of the MariaDB MaxScale installation, i.e. the HEX encoding of SHA1 digest of the first network interface MAC address
  - Operating System (i.e Linux)
  - Operating System Distribution (i.e. CentOS release 6.5 (Final))
- - All the modules in use in MaxScale and their API and version
+ - All the modules in use in MariaDB MaxScale and their API and version
- - MaxScale server UNIX_TIME at generation time
+ - MariaDB MaxScale server UNIX_TIME at generation time

-MaxScale shall send the generated feedback report to a feedback server specified in feedback_url
+MariaDB MaxScale shall send the generated feedback report to a feedback server specified in feedback_url

 ## Manual Operation